Durandnico/Durandnico/README.md

 - 💛 Things I love : my dogs 🐶, afterwork with friends 🍻 and music 🎵

 ## Favorite Tech
-> My favorite Tools, languages and stuff I like to work with.
+> My favorite tools, languages and stuff I like to work with.

 <table align="center">
   <tr>